All Episodes

 So I just want you to know this is a career risk.

-Well, not a career risk, it's a it's uh it's a professional risk.
+Well, not a career risk.

-Career won't be threatened, but I'm I'm nevertheless going to take it by playing for you these two sound bites.
+Career won't be threatened, but I'm nevertheless going to take it by playing for you these two sound bites.

 One from Saturday.